MikeKovarik/gulp-better-rollup/README.md

 })
 ```

-**`rollupOptions` and `generateOptions` can be also be specified as a shared object** if you prefer simplicity over adherence to the Rollup JS API semantics.
+**`rollupOptions` and `generateOptions` can also be specified as a shared object** if you prefer simplicity over adherence to the Rollup JS API semantics.

 ``` js
 gulp.task('dev', function() {